RussellMelchiorre/1800_202410_BBY05/README.md

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...
-* The project can be hoasted through a liveserve service
+* The project can be hosted through a liveserve service
 * The project can also be acessed at: https://comp-1800-202430-team05.web.app/

 ## 5. Known Bugs and Limitations